SkygearIO/guides/auth/basics/js.md

-Please be reminded that the [`currentUser`](https://doc.esdoc.org/github.com/skygeario/skygear-SDK-JS/class/lib/container.js~Container.html#instance-get-currentUser) object is persisted locally, and the information (e.g. roles, emails, etc) might not sync with the server if it was changed remotely.
+Please be reminded that the [`currentUser`](https://doc.esdoc.org/github.com/skygeario/skygear-SDK-JS/class/lib/container.js~Container.html#instance-get-currentUser) object persist locally, and the information (e.g. roles, emails, etc) might not sync with the server if it was changed remotely.

 To get the latest information of the current user,